mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 our "space," we can navigate a it more efficiently at search "runtime."
 (Paying the cost in [update and memory to speed up read](https://stratos.seas.harvard.edu/files/stratos/files/rum.pdf).)
-The analogy would be that you don't need to search every block for the White House, since you know at least to start it needs to be somewhere in Washington D.C.
+The analogy would be that you don't need to search every block for the Golden Gate Bridge, since you know at least to start it needs to be somewhere in California.

 The question is, what information do we need to "navigate" quickly?
 In fact, it turns out the term "navigable" in "Hierarchical Navigable Small